avarga/tkpath/doc/README.txt

               point.

-    You may use lower case characters for all atoms which then means that all coordinates where relevant, are interpreted as coordinates relative the current point.
+    You may use lower case characters for all atoms which then means that all coordinates, where relevant, are interpreted as coordinates relative the current point.

  o The prect item